OpenDRR/h7-riskprofiler/site/assets/plugins/simply-static/readme.txt

 After a comment was submitted, Simply Static automatically exports a new static version of the post.
 You don't have to do anything.

-Learn more about that [here](https://patrickposner.dev/docs/simply-static/search)
+= Multilingual =

+Use WPML, Polylang or TranslatePress and run static exports per language or all at once.

+Simply Static Pro also supports configuring settings per language, using the available language switchers and more to export a your multilingual website as easy as possible.

 = Get the Pro version =

-You can get the pro version [here](https://patrickposner.dev/plugins/simply-static/).
+You can get the pro version [here](https://simplystatic.com/simply-static-pro/).

 = Tutorials =

 I publish new tutorials on how to work with Simply Static and other tools on my blog.

-You can check the current tutorials [here](https://patrickposner.dev/tag/simply-static/)
+You can check the current tutorials [here](https://simplystatic.com/tutorials/)

 == Installation ==